Win Single-Day Passes to Tortuga Music Festival

 Click here to enter for your chance to play Obie, Chloe & Slater’s $1,000 Minute weekday mornings!
 They’ll call one daily player each weekday to take on the challenge of answering ten questions in one minute or less.

-This week (3/18-3/22), if you get the call and play the game, you’ll automatically receive two single-day tickets Tortuga Music Festival on Friday, April 5th to see Lainey Wilson, Ashley McBryde, Warren Zeiders and more live in concert!
+This Monday-Wednesday (3/25-3/27), if you get the call and play the game, you’ll automatically receive two single-day tickets Tortuga Music Festival on Saturday, April 6th to see Hardy, Russell Dickerson, Old Dominion and more live in concert!

 For more info on the festival, click here.